axilmar/parserlib/readme.md

 # Parserlib

-A `c++17` recursive-descent parser library that can parse left-recursive grammars.
+A `c++17` recursive-descent parser library that:

+- can parse left-recursive grammars.
+- can handle multiple errors while parsing.
+- provides a lexer class, for tokenization.
+- allows for solving tokenization/parsing ambgiguities while parsing.

 Version 1.0.0.5.